 A JS Motorsport Beehive Spring Kit installed with the provided bottom spring washer for street use will have the same spring tension as stock springs that are ideally shimmed to .060″ from coil bind with a stock performance type cam.
 In this configuration the beehive spring will have an installed height of 1.450″.

 Note that the extra coil bind clearance allows the Beehive Springs to be used on the street at stock tension with street type bottom washers.
-Or they can be used on the track with thicker racing type bottom washers and increased tension as described below.
+Or they can be used on the track with thicker racing type bottom washers and increased tension as described above.

 If you just want to buy the springs and modify your existing valves to fit (see diagram).